TahianSylvain/TahianSylvain/README.md

 - 👋 Hi, THERE !
-I am 2 years expertise in python3 junior dev
+I am 2 years expertise in python3 junior coder
 - U can reach me at https://ranjalahyandrytahianasylvain@gmail.com
 <!---
 TahianSylvain/TahianSylvain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.